 Banks

-Major Canadian banks like TD, CIBC, Scotiabank, and BMO also offer life insurance, often through a subsidiary insurer they own.
+Major Canadian banks like TD, CIBC, Scotiabank, and BMO also offer life insurance, often through subsidiaries they own.

 The benefit here is bundling policies together for a discount.
 However, bank advisors typically have less specialized risk expertise.